Accurately simulating core-collapse self-interacting dark matter halos: Isolated halo evolution

 \subsection{The role of resolution and softening length}

-We now study the role of the numerical resolution, i.e.\ the number of numerical particles that are used to resolve the DM halo.
+We now look at the role of the numerical resolution, i.e.\ the number of numerical particles that are used to resolve the DM halo.
 At the same time, we consider two different choices for the gravitational softening length.

 The results for four of our SIDM simulations are given in Fig.~\ref{fig:resolution+softening}.
-From a comparison of the purple and black curves, we can see that the collapse time is interestingly increasing slightly for a higher resolution.
+Interestingly, from a comparison of the purple and black curves, we can see that the collapse time is increasing slightly with higher resolution.
 An effect that could contribute to this is gravitational two-body relaxation being stronger in simulations with lower resolution.
-But also an increased effective heat conduction due to a large SIDM kernel size compared to the mean free path can contribute to this, as we discuss in Sect.~\ref{sec:kernel_size}.
-We note that the difference between those two runs may not be caused by inaccurate energy conservation.
+An increased effective heat conduction due to a large SIDM kernel size compared to the mean free path can also contribute to this, as we discuss in Sect.~\ref{sec:kernel_size}.
+We note that the difference between these two runs may not be caused by inaccurate energy conservation.
 In fact, the simulation indicated by the purple curve is slightly gaining energy, which would slow down the evolution (see also Sect.~\ref{sec:energy_conservation}).
-However, this is in contrast to what we find when we compare it to the black curve.
+However, this is in contrast to what we find when we compare it with the black curve.

 Moreover, we do not find clear evidence that the gravitational softening length has a significant impact on the evolution for the values that we have tested.
-This suggests that the results are not very sensitive to the gravitational softening as long as the softening length is chosen within a reasonable range.
-The very slight difference between the green and blue curves for the enclosed mass might be related to the differences in energy conservation.
+This suggests that the results are not very sensitive to gravitational softening as long as the softening length is chosen within a reasonable range.
+The very slight difference between the green and blue curves for the enclosed mass might be related to differences in energy conservation.

 A common choice is to set the gravitational softening length according to \cite{Power_2003} or \cite{van_den_Bosch_2018}.
-However, the optimal gravitational softening length for an SIDM halo in the collapse phase might be smaller than the one for the pre-collapsing halo, e.g.\ an NFW halo.
+However, the optimal gravitational softening length for an SIDM halo in the collapse phase might be smaller than that for the pre-collapsing halo (e.g.\ an NFW halo).
 This is especially the case if one is interested in the inner regions of the collapsing object, i.e.\ fairly small length scales.
-As a consequence, one may eventually want to choose the softening length somewhat smaller, closer to under-softening than recommended according to criteria based on CDM simulations as a compromise.
+As a consequence, as a compromise one may eventually want to choose a softening length that is somewhat smaller, closer to undersoftening than recommended according to the criteria based on CDM simulations.